Introduction

 Why Run R in Jupyter Notebook

 Running R in Jupyter Notebook offers a range of benefits for data analysis projects.
-By integrating R into the Jupyter environment, you can leverage the power and simplicity of notebooks to enhance your data analysis workflow.
+By integrating R into the Jupyter environment, you can make use of the power and simplicity of notebooks to enhance your data analysis workflow.

 One of the main reasons to use R in Jupyter Notebook is the seamless integration of code, visualizations, and explanatory text.
 With R, you can write and execute code to perform complex data manipulations, statistical analyses, and generate visualizations.
 Combining this code with markdown cells lets you provide detailed explanations, insights, and interpretations of your analysis, making your notebooks more informative and accessible.